Sayan690/Nastycat/Nastycat v2.0/README.md

 python3 ./nastycat_v2.py -ls # starts a server, when a client connects, gets access to the servers terminal.
 ```

-Note - This may require root priviledges.
+Note - This script may require root priviledges on some scenarios.

 ## Contribution
 Any body can voluntarily contribute to this project if he/she has a better idea.